real-logic/simple-binary-encoding/csharp/README.md

  * sbe-benchmarks (for performance testing and tuning)
  * sbe-example-car (sample code based on the Car example)
  * sbe-example-extension (sample code based on the Car extension)

+The project can be built either through the various .NET Core supporting IDEs such as Visual Studio 2017, JetBrains Rider, and Visual Studio Code as well as through the .NET Core SDK, using the `dotnet build` / `dotnet test` commands.

 Roadmap
 -------
 The csharp generator is as of March 2018 a beta release.
 The current roadmap contains: